Zilveren Kruis-class corvette: Characteristics

 The Zilveren Kruis class were a class of steam corvettes.
 The official Dutch classification was Schroefstoomschip 1e klas.
-It translates as screw steam ship 1st class, and was an administrative designation that could be changed as other types of screw steamships (dis)appeared.
+It translates as "screw steam ship 1st class", and was an administrative designation that could be changed as other types of screw steamships (dis)appeared.
 The Zilveren Kruis was the last class of wooden corvettes that the Dutch navy would build.

 An improved Djambi

 The Zilveren Kruis class was based on the design of the Djambi class.
 The Zilveren Kruis class was therefore also called "type Djambi", or more often "type improved Djambi".
 There were some very solid reasons to do this.
 Naval Secretary Lotsy had ordered the construction of the Djambis.
 His successor Huyssen van Kattendijke had stopped the Djambi program and started the Anna Paulowna and Watergeus classes.
-When Pels Rijcken succeeded to the office it was obvious that he would not make himself popular if the started yet another type of ships.
+When Pels Rijcken succeeded to the office it was obvious that he would not make himself popular if he started yet another type of ship.

 The discontinuation of the Djambi class by Huyssen van Kattendijke alone is enough to classify the Zilveren Kruis as a separate (sub)class of ships.
 A closer look at the Zilveren Kruis' armament and propulsion shows a clear difference between the classes.
 While the Djambi was outrun and outgunned by English steam corvettes, the same could not be said about the Zilveren Kruis.
 Her propulsion and armament were almost in line with the ships of the Great Powers.
 In 1873 an anonymous writer stated:

 The screw steam ships 1st class, type 'Zilveren Kruis' are excellent sailing ships, and good steamers.
 They are heavily armed, and have a medium sized crew of 225 men.
 All these characteristics make them very suitable to represent the Netherlands on all seas of the world.
 Composite construction would be very desirable for these kind of ships.